BitWiseBots/bitwisebots.github.io/_fluent-builders/01-quick-start.md

         }
     }
     ```
-* This kind of configuration is great if your application uses an ORM and has both logic that only looks at a relationship's Id property or that is more involved and requires the full navigational property.
+* This kind of configuration is great if your application uses an ORM and has logic that only looks at a relationship's Id property or that is more involved and requires the full navigational property.

 ### Specifying Default Values for Specific Types
 * The example type to build: